 Email alone produces response rates in the single digits for most recruiters.
 LinkedIn InMail averages 18-25%, with well-executed campaigns reaching 35-40%, according to LinkedIn’s Talent Blog (2024).
 SMS open rates hit 90-98%, compared to email’s 28-37%.
 Each channel reaches candidates at different moments in their day - and different candidates prefer different channels.

-The real gains come from combining all three.
+Real gains come from combining all three.
 When recruiters use email, LinkedIn, and SMS together in a coordinated sequence, response rates jump dramatically.
-Pin users see a 48% response rate on automated multi-channel outreach - and roughly 70% of candidates Pin recommends get accepted into hiring pipelines.
+Pin users see 5x better response rates on automated multi-channel outreach - and 83% of candidates Pin recommends are accepted into hiring pipelines, the highest candidate acceptance rate in the industry.

 Here’s what a multi-channel sequence looks like in practice: